AjaxMultiCommentary/ajmc-elixir/README.md

 `<.text_element :for={{graphemes, tags} <- @text_node.graphemes_with_tags} tags={tags} text={Enum.join(graphemes)} />`

 It remains to be determined how we will work with comments that don't match the underlying critical text.

-## Deployment

-This application is deployed using an Elixir [Release](https://hexdocs.pm/mix/1.15/Mix.Tasks.Release.html) that is built and deployed via a Docker container.
-The container's specification can be found in the [Dockerfile](./Dockerfile).
-Note the (very simple) [Dockerfile.postgres](./Dockerfile.postgres) as well: an example of using it can be found in [docker-compose.yaml](./docker-compose.yaml).

-(Note that this docker-compose file is not used in production, but is rather a development convenience for debugging deployment issues.)

-### Production server configuration

-All of the configuration for the production Phoenix/Cowboy endpoint can be found in [config/runtime.exs](./config/runtime.exs).
-Note that HTTPS is not enforced at the application level.
-Instead, the expectation is that the application only allows local access, which is brokered to the outside world by a reverse proxy such as nginx.
-Bear in mind that the proxy needs to allow websocket connections in order for [LiveView](https://hexdocs.pm/phoenix_live_view/welcome.html) to work.

 ## About the schema